what is niNe inch Nails?

 On March 2nd 2008 a message appeared on nin.com:

-On the link in the above you could download the very unexpected new NIN album, Ghosts I-IV, for $5, on various torrent sites you could download Ghosts I (the first nine tracks) for free, an accompanying message reading: This torrent is an official upload from Nine Inch Nails… Ghosts I is the first part of the 36 track collection Ghosts I-IV Undoubtedly, you'll be able to find the complete collection on the same torrent network you found this file, but if you're interested in the release, we encourage you to check it out at ghosts.nin.com, where the complete Ghosts I-IV is available directly from us in a variety of DRM-free digital formats, including FLAC lossless, for only $5.
+On the link in the above you could download the very unexpected new NIN album, Ghosts I-IV (Halo 26), for $5, on various torrent sites you could download Ghosts I (the first nine tracks) for free, an accompanying message reading: This torrent is an official upload from Nine Inch Nails… Ghosts I is the first part of the 36 track collection Ghosts I-IV Undoubtedly, you'll be able to find the complete collection on the same torrent network you found this file, but if you're interested in the release, we encourage you to check it out at ghosts.nin.com, where the complete Ghosts I-IV is available directly from us in a variety of DRM-free digital formats, including FLAC lossless, for only $5.

 Ghosts I-IVwas the result of a 10 week musical experiment done by Trent with the assistance of Atticus Ross, Alan Moulder, Alessandro Cortini, Adrian Belew and Brian Viglione.
 An entirely instrumental album accompanied by beautiful artwork by Phillip Graybill and longtime NIN collaborator Rob Sheridan.
 Described by Trent as “a soundtrack for daydreams” as during recording they would imagine a scenario then imagine what music would accompany it.
 This album was NIN’s first independent release and as it was done without any label restrictions it was able to be released in multiple formats as well as the above downloads; CDs, vinyl, CD and DVD multipacks and an ultra deluxe edition containing all the other formats and signed giclee prints.